-Over the lifetime of your windows, those savings can really collect.
-And you can also feel good knowing you’re helping minimize greenhouse gas emissions, which helps protect the environment.
+Over the lifetime of your windows, those savings can really add up.
+And you can also feel good knowing you’re helping decrease greenhouse gas emissions, which helps protect the environment.

 Energy efficiency is critical to us at Pella.
 That’s why we’ve partnered with ENERGY STAR since 1999 and offer windows that meet or exceed certification in all 50 states.
 Windows from our Architect Series®, Lifestyle Series, 350 Series and 250 Series are listed on the ENERGY STAR Most Efficient 2020 list.
 This means they’re among the most efficient that you can get.